Course Exemptions (Transfer Credit)

 (l) A half-credit course may be used for only one half-credit (0.5) course exemption.
 The same half-credit course may not be used toward more than one exemption request.

 (m) Students denied exemption must provide further details in writing before any re-assessment is undertaken.
-Students must direct all inquiries regarding denials to the Assistant to the Admissions Officer.
+Students must direct all inquiries regarding denials to the Admissions Office.
 Any additional information provided will be reviewed by the course coordinator.
-Notification of final decisions, including decisions on re-assessments, will be communicated by the Assistant to the student.
+Notification of final decisions, including decisions on re-assessments, will be communicated by the office to the student.
 Normally, instructors must not inform students of decisions.

 (n) Students are responsible for all course work until exemption is confirmed.